Kunull/Writeups/docs/Pwn College/Web Security.md

 ### SQL Injection

-However, we can bypass the using a SQL injection.
+However, since our user input is being directly inserted within the query without any sort of parameterization or binding, we can perform a SQL injection.

 #### Login bypass by commnenting out password check